chhajedji/scripts/README.md

 - Functionality
     - Put all your applications which needed to run after startup in this script.
 Applications like wallpaper, notification manager, clipboard manager, network manager etc.
+    - It will also select if HDMI is connected and set monitors for dual display using [monitor_config.sh](#monitor_config.sh).

 - Dependencies
     - parcellite: Clipboard manager.